-We are now a "two year old" research group, having kicked off in January 2017.
-Lab rotations in our group are well underway and we are looking for team members with enthusiasm for hands-on projects ranging from gas manifold apparatus design/construction (some have jokingly called this "space plumbing") to classic solid-state chemistry (quartz-blowing and high-temperature synthesis).
-Gas adsorption measurements are a "bread and butter" activity in this group spanning almost all projects.
-Our theoretical department is also seeking keen minds with an interest in thermodynamics and statistical mechanics to answer frontier questions in adsorptive energy storage at high pressures.
+We are now a five year old research group, having kicked off in January 2017.
+We are always looking for team members with enthusiasm for hands-on projects ranging from gas manifold apparatus design/construction (some have jokingly called this "space plumbing") to solid-state synthetic chemistry (quartz-blowing and high-temperature techniques).
+Gas adsorption measurements are a "bread and butter" activity in this group spanning almost all projects, and we have recently added several projects in electrochemistry.
+Our theoretical department is also seeking keen minds with an interest in thermodynamics and statistical mechanics to answer frontier questions in next-generation energy storage materials.
 Our work covers a lot of different bases - rotate in and take a look!

 Work With Us!

-Our group is seeking PhD students; if your interests are well-aligned with our activites, please contact Nick directly.
+Our group is not currently seeking PhD students; however, if your interests are well-aligned with our activities, please contact Nick directly.
 For more information on pursuing a PhD in our department, check out the [Chemistry Admissions] page.
-Those interested in an interdisciplinary, materials-focused curriculum should check out the newly developed [Materials Science] program.
+Those who are interested in an interdisciplinary, materials-focused curriculum should check out the newly developed [Materials Science] program.
 Both programs are relevant to our group.

 We are very excited to host undergraduate projects that fall within the general outline of our work.
 This includes students from abroad seeking international laboratory experience in the western US (e.g., Master's thesis projects).
 Please contact Nick directly or stop by the lab.